A Thousand Years of Hope - 15. Chapter 15

 “Why don’t I show you these places?”
 Tani asked.

-Dante scrambled to his feet sure he would follow Tani even if they were just going to walk around in a supermarket.
+Dante scrambled to his feet, sure he would follow Tani even if they were going to walk through a supermarket.
 He took Tani’s hand and stepped closer, only to shiver when Tani transported them out of his apartment.

 Dante blinked when he was standing at their destination.

-Tani wrapped an arm around him, to keep him steady on a rough path surrounded by tall trees.
-They stood in the middle of a rain forest.
-It had recently rained, and Dante’s white sneakers were not fit for the terrain.
+Tani wrapped an arm around him to keep him steady on a rough path surrounded by tall trees.
+They stood in the middle of a rainforest.
+It had recently rained, and Dante’s shoes were not fit for the muddy path.

-“Oh no, it’s muddy,” Tani said, holding to Dante as though to lift him up from the mess.
+“Oh no, it’s muddy,” Tani said, wrapping his arm around Dante as though to lift him up from the mess.

 “I don’t mind.
-I live on a vineyard, remember?”
+I live in a vineyard, remember?”
 Dante wrapped his arm around Tani’s waist as he looked around.
 “Where are we?”

 “A hidden sanctuary,” Tani said, bringing his right hand to cover Dante’s mouth as he looked around, his gaze searching.
 “Shh…”

-Dante smiled at the gentle hand over his mouth, unsure why he needed to hush.
+Dante smiled at the gentle hand over his lips, unsure why he needed to hush.
 He looked into Tani’s eyes when those amber eyes finally looked at him.
-Tani grinned, and Dante wanted to lean in and kiss him.
+Tani grinned, and Dante wanted to lean in to kiss him.
 Before he could, Tani shifted, moving his hand away from Dante’s lips to point into the trees.

 Dante’s gaze followed his finger, looking between two trees to a lush green walkway carved between the tall trees.
-Dante stilled when a moment later a herd of elephants came into the scene.
-They were huge, majestic, and utterly wild.
-They walked the forest in a large herd, a mix of sizes, mothers and babies, huge ones with enormous tusks and medium-sized ones, leaving their mark on the muddy ground they passed.
+Dante stilled when, a moment later, a herd of elephants came into the scene.
+They were huge, majestic, and wild.
+Crossing the forest in a large herd, a mix of sizes, mothers and babies, huge ones with enormous and medium-sized tusks, leaving their mark on the grounds they passed.

 “Will they mind us here?”

 “No,” Tani shook his head, returning his gaze to the wild elephants.
-“They don’t care about us, if we don’t mind them.
+“They don’t care about us if we don’t mind them either.
 This is their home, their territory.
 This huge forest is their freedom.
-They have had no interaction with humans.”
+No interaction with humans.”

 “They are beautiful,” Dante said, watching a little elephant doing its best to keep up with its mom.
 Quite a few of the elephants had young ones.
 The herd was thriving.
 Dante wished he could get closer to touch one.